Hanging Original Art?

 Can it “cheapen” the original art of a finely tuned interior design.
 Here are a few tips on what to buy,

-However calling on an artist to render an actual hand painted authentic mural and/or a piece of original art shows real class.
-Even limited edition prints have their place but certainly not hanging next to something you paid $5.00 for at Wall Mart (trust me it shows).
-It appears as second thought and surely insults the artist work even if it is a print.
+However, calling on an artist to render an actual hand-painted authentic mural and/or a piece of original art shows real class.
+Even limited edition prints have their place but certainly not hanging next to something you paid $5.00 for at Wall-Mart (trust me it shows).
+It appears as a second thought and surely insults the artist to work even if it is a print.
 There are many things that must be taken into account when building an art wall.
-For example you wouldn’t take a $50,000 hand painted family portrait and hang a snapshot of the day you spent at Wally World would you?
+For example, you wouldn’t take a $50,000 hand painted family portrait and hang a snapshot of the day you spent at Wally World, would you?

-Of course the thought of Wally World and an over blown wall sticker and $5.00 pictures from Wal-Mart probably could make for an interesting interior design, but that would be a totally different discussion.
+Of course, the thought of Wally World and an overblown wall sticker and $5.00 pictures from Wal-Mart probably could make for interesting interior design, but that would be a totally different discussion.
 It would be an interesting discussion to have in one of the Forums of the membership site. (just don’t forget the wine lol)

 Hmmmmm.
 Anything is possible with the right budget

 Hanging original Art really is an art form in itself.
 It should be handled by a professional as they know how to handle the work and are insured and/or bonded to do so.

 When an art gallery is hung for an opening or a show the work is not just randomly placed on the walls by a bunch of high school kids working a summer job.